kietatr/RayTracer/README.md

 - Implement anti-aliasing.

 **App.cpp**: Contains the helper functions for main.cpp.
-Some of those functions are:
+The important functions are:

 - **saveImage()**: Save the rendered scene into an image file.